 We have seen that logos are the essence of your brand and logos do matter to your brand.
 Every step we have examined has proven to show that creating an effective logo is not simple.
 You, indeed, can’t do it in 5 minutes, as some websites proclaim.

-There are, definitely, essential things you will need to choose, such as colours, images, shapes, that will be part of an extremely crucial element of your branding.
-They will have to be consistent and flexible for all different kinds of media.
+There are, definitely, essential things you will need to choose, such as colours, images, and shapes, which will be part of an extremely crucial element of your branding.
+They will have to be consistent and flexible for all diverse kinds of media.
 More than that!
 They will have to be memorable.
 And credible.

-Even if you think you have a right eye for design, it is still worth consulting a professional for the finished product.
-They will help you produce a functional logo with the right shape and colours that will not be detrimental to the brand appeal to your target audience.
+Even if you think you have the right eye for design, it is still worth consulting a professional for the finished product.
+They will help you produce a functional logo with the right shape and colours that will not be detrimental to the brand’s appeal to your target audience.

 Logos might be small images, but they are powerful things.
 They are a valuable, crucial asset in your strategy for communication awareness.

 Poorly developed logos are quickly picked up by the audience.
 Moreover, you want to make sure that you are communicating the correct message with a visual representation that embodies your brand in the right light.

 Good logos are memorable and appealing